NU-Bioinformatics-MDS/BINF6250S25_apetizerr/README.md

   3. Ensure the package ete3 is installed.

 ## Pseudocode
 Iterate through the sequence file using header and sequence as the dictionary for initializing the genetic data and bind them together into a dictionary.
 Although the assignment is a familiar in regards to Smith Waterman algorithim implemented previously consider the differences and implication this can have virus amino acid versus nucleotides.
+Does the algorithm require adjustment or change?
 Furthermore consider the intent is to find the diverging differences between the genetic to establish branches and leaves rather than pair-wise alignment.

 ## Reflection